 J-Block is one of the easiest do-it-yourself retaining wall systems available.
 It requires no mortar, footings, or interlocking pins.
 Each unit weighs only 30 pounds allowing for fast and easy installation.
 J-Block are light enough to be installed by just about anyone.
 With the built in set-back lip on each unit, proper alignment and set-back are automatic.
-With a little imagination and a few hand tools it is easy to build straight walls, inside curves, outside curves, and anything from a few inches up to 2 ft in height.
+With a little imagination and a few hand tools it is easy to build straight walls, inside curves, outside curves, and anything from 1 to 5 courses in height.
 That means you can create retaining walls, tree rings, planters, terrace gardens, steps and much more.

 |Product Code||Description||Dimensions||Sq Ft Coverage||Weight||Qty Per Pallet|

 |JBCG||J-Block Concrete Gray Color||5 1/2″H x 12″W x 8″D||.458 Sq Ft||33 lbs||96|

 |JBSG||J-Block Sunset Gold Color||5 1/2″H x 12″W x 8″D||.458 Sq Ft||33 lbs||96|